stevetsa/addon/README.md

 Remember to [stop](https://cloud.google.com/compute/docs/instances/stop-start-instance) or [delete](https://cloud.google.com/compute/docs/instances/stop-start-instance) the VM to prevent incurring additional cost.
 You can do this at the GCP Console.

-## Appendix B - Proof-of-concept for a BLAST Jupyter Notebook
+## Appendix E - Proof-of-concept for a BLAST Jupyter Notebook
 *Note this is using a modified official BLAST+ Docker image.

 The Jupyter Notebook is a great way to combine free text description with code in the same space and the notebook can be easily shared and reproduced.
 In this section, it is assumed that you are familiar with the instructions to create a VM [in the main documentation](https://github.com/ncbi/blast_plus_docs/blob/master/README.md#google-cloud-platform-setup).
 The following describes one way to run a Jupyter Notebook server on the GCP.